 When a student is dismissed from the University of Iowa, there are immigration consequences.

 - Academic Probation - ISSS tracks students who are placed on probation, as well as students who receive grades of D or F as well as nonattendance marks at midterm.
 Probation does not impact immigration status.
 A staff member dedicated to working on international student support and retention will reach out to students to offer guidance on academic support options.
 You may also contact ISSS if you wish to refer a student to us for support.

 - Academic Dismissal - ISSS receives notification following the end of each semester of any students who are academically dismissed, and sends an email notification to each detailing what steps to take and any deadlines.
 Dismissal does impact immigration status.

 - Misconduct Warning - ISSS is notified by colleges when a misconduct warning is sent to an international student, and an email is sent warning students what would happen to their immigration status if misconduct ever leads to dismissal/expulsion.
 Warnings do not impact immigration status.
 We also encourage students not to repeat the misconduct, and offer academic support services.

 - Misconduct Dismissal or Expulsion - If a student is dismissed or expelled due to misconduct, the immigration impact varies depending on whether it occurs while a semester is still in session, or after a semester ends.
 ISSS is notified when a student is being dismissed due to misconduct, and works with the student regarding immigration impact and deadlines.

 Returning After Leave of Absence

-Students who have been absent for more than 1 year from the University of Iowa must apply for readmission.
-The Office of International Admissions will issue their immigration documentation.
+Students who have been absent for more than one year from the University of Iowa must apply for readmission through the Office of Admissions.